fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 1. Fork: Make a **copy of the project** on your Github account
 2. Clone: **Download the project** from Github on your computer
-3. Edit: That's self-explanatory - here you will **help us write the Greatest Story the World has Ever heard!! 🔥** )
+3. Edit: That's self-explanatory - here you will **help us write the Greatest Story the World has Ever heard!! 🔥**
 4. Push: **Update and send the changes** to your online Github repository
 5. Pull: **Send your contribution to the original Github repository** (for them to later review..)

-That may sound still a bit intimidating, but don't worry I got you! 👯‍♀️
+That may sound a bit intimidating, but don't worry I got you! 👯‍♀️

-Btw, this is how all the devs in the world contribute to software projects online!
+Also if you are wondering, YES, this is how all the devs in the world contribute to software projects online!

-With this project, you will have a great understanding of the mechanics behind Github so that you are ready for your next contribution!
+So in this project you will have a great understanding of the mechanics behind Github so that you are ready for your future contributions!

 You reeeeeady??
 Let's do it - we got this ☕️🫶

-Requirement: If not already done, download Git [here]([url](https://docs.github.com/en/get-started/quickstart/set-up-git)).
+Requirement: If not already done, download Git [here](https://docs.github.com/en/get-started/quickstart/set-up-git).

 ## 1. Fork the project

-First click on `star ` (to show some love 🫶💁‍♀️) and then click on the `fork ` button.
+First click on `⭐️ star` in the right corner (to show some love 🫶💁‍♀️) and then click on the `fork` button.

 Fork means you will create a copy of this repository in your own Github account. 💪